gresci/ActionableList/README.md

 ```

 ### Quickly creating a Catalog
-You can quickly create a new Catalog using the static `make()` function.
+You can also quickly create a new Catalog using the static `make()` function.
 The first parameter is an array of the columns, the second parameters is an array with the items of the table nested as arrays.

 Example: creating a table with three columns and two items inside.
 ``` php